 “Thirdly, their main questions about migration and integration have become really core issues in Swedish politics right now,” she added.

-Several of the nation's centre-right Alliance parties have recently mooted a compromise idea of temporary residency permits
+Several of the nation's centre-right Alliance parties have recently mooted a compromise idea of temporary residency permits for asylum seekers.

 Statistics Sweden conducts its polls by telephone in November and May each year, with its 9,000-strong sample size differing from other polls, which tend to ask around 1,000 people.